kzmijews/8bit-comp/doc/hw-arch-spec.md

 It's also well described at [wiki page](https://en.wikipedia.org/wiki/555_timer_IC)

 ### 2.1 Continous mode
-Timer555 is running in **astable mode**.
-Mode used to continously stream of digital pulses in configured period.
-This configuration is done by adding connection between THR (threshold) and TRIG (trigger) pins plugged into voltage through the potentiometer (R2), resistor (R3) (which was added only to determine minimal value of resistance - in a case when potentiometr was turned off (0 ohms), it's important for bipolar timers to keep output saturated near the zero volts during discharge), resistor (R1) and capacitor (C2).
-Connection is done to keep same voltage on both pins (see `Note` below for more details).
+For our application NE555 runs in **astable mode**.
+The mode is used to continously stream of digital pulses in configured period.
+This configuration is done by adding connection between `THR` (threshold) and `TRIG` (trigger) pins connected with supply voltage through the potentiometer (R2), resistor (R3), resistor (R1) and capacitor (C2).
+Resistor R3 was added only to determine value of minimal resistance - to limit voltage when potentiometr R2 is set to 0 ohms, it's important for bipolar timers to keep output saturated near the zero volts during discharge.
+Due to this connection we can keep same voltage on both pins (see `Note` below for more details).
 Duty cycle depends on resistence of potentiometer, two resistors (R2 + R3, and R1) and value of capacitor (C2).
-The idea is simple, capacitor voltage is triggering internal latch to change the state.
-From "1" to "0" during the time of capacitor (C2) discharge and from "0" to "1" during capacitor charge.
-Time of charging/discharging of capacitor depends on its capacity (expressed in farads) and resistance of potentiometr (R2) and resistors (R3 and R1 - expressed in ohms).
-The bigger resistence the slower charging/discharging process because capacitor have to pull (through the R2, R3, R1) / push (through the R2, R3) voltage.
+The idea is simple, capacitor voltage triggers internal latch to change the state.
+From "1" to "0" during the time of capacitor discharge (C2) and from "0" to "1" during capacitor charge.
+Time of charging/discharging of capacitor depends on its capacity (expressed in farads), resistance of potentiometr (R2) and resistors (R3 and R1 - expressed in ohms).
+The higher resistence the slower charging/discharging process because capacitor have to pull (through the R2, R3, R1) / push (through the R2, R3) current.
 Same in terms of capacity, the higher value of capacity the longer time needed to charge and discharge it.
-In that terms the potentiometr (R2) was added to be able to easy change the frequency of the clocking signal that appears on pin Q (clock).
+In that terms the potentiometr (R2) was added to be able to easy change the frequency of the clocking signal that appears on pin `Q` (clock).
 The exact schema of described connections was added below:

 <div>